sanjidnet/sanjidnet.github.io/Think Fast and Slow/_posts/2021-08-24-interview-how-to.md

 Going into an interview with a blank slate will provide you with a sense of unfounded confidence.
 Coming out of the interview with the same blank slate

-## How long the interview is going to be
+## The duration and format of the interview

 ## What the DELIVERABLES / would be DELIVERABLES are